ZRaup/Zachary-Raup/README.md

 ###### Skills Applied: Unsupervised Learning, NMF, t-SNE, Cosine Similarity, Data Preprocessing, Python (scikit-learn, NumPy, pandas)

+#### Figure 3: Interactive Projection of Songs Colored by Similarity to Blinding Lights - The Weekend
-#### Figure 3: This 2D visualization presents a t-SNE projection of the song dataset, with each point representing a track.
+##### This 2D visualization presents a t-SNE projection of the song dataset, with each point representing a track.
 Colors indicate cosine similarity to “Blinding Lights” by The Weeknd—green represents higher similarity, red represents lower.
 The 10 most similar songs are marked with square outlines, clearly highlighting clusters of tracks that share sonic traits.
 This approach visually demonstrates how audio features can be leveraged to identify stylistic similarity between songs.

 <img src="tSNE_Blinding_Lights.png" width="900" height="500" />